NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 A cactus-like succulent that can grow up to forty feet high in the wild.
 Its segmented branches are dark green with sharp spines along the edges.
 In the fall and winter, it produces small greenish-yellow flowers at the tips of its branches.
 These flowers ripen into reddish-purple, three-lobed fruits.

-Best Plant Qualities: Although it can be challenging to establish, once established Euphorbia Cactus are remarkably easy to care for.
+Best Plant Qualities: Although it can be challenging to establish, once established Euphorbia Cactus are remarkably easy to care for as indoor plants.

 Watering once every week to ten days is usually a good schedule in the spring and summer.
 A monthly watering schedule will suffice in the autumn and winter.